-Here, in this BT5200 trimmer review, we give you a lowdown on this device in general and why we think it should be your next trimmer.
+Here, in this Philips BT5200 trimmer review, we give you a lowdown on this Philips trimmer and why we think it should be your next trimmer.

 - A solid design with a great build quality overall